Agriculture and irrigation are some of the heaviest users of water in society.

 - 4. Farmers can improve rainwater harvesting – making planting pits wider, deeper and filling them with organic material can help retain rainwater longer, helping farmers to increase yields even in years of low rainfall.
 In general, more on-site rainwater can be captured and harvested

-- 5. Farmers can use mobile technology to save water – technology has been developed that allows farmers to use mobile phones to turn their irrigation systems on and off remotely.
+- 5. Farmers can use mobile technology to save water – [such as using] mobile phones to turn irrigation systems on and off remotely.
 This helps reduce the amount of water and electricity wasted on watering fields that are already saturated.

-- 6. Farmers can plant perennial crops – perennial crops protect the soil for a greater length of time than annual crops, which reduces water loss from runoff.
+- 6. Farmers can plant perennial crops – [which helps protect the soil for longer] than annual crops, which reduces water loss from runoff.
 According to a report … “annual grain crops can lose five times as much water and 35 times as much nitrate as perennial crops.”

 - 7. Practice soil conservation – Soil conservation techniques, including no-till farming, can help farmers to better utilize the water they have available with better water retention capacity and better water use efficiency in crops

-- 1. Grow crops that use less water – This can mean either crops that due to their physiology require less water.
-For example growing grapes and olives requires significantly less water than tomatoes or bananas.
+- 1. Grow crops that use less water – For example growing grapes and olives requires significantly less water than tomatoes or bananas.
 Or it can mean crops bred to require less water such as the Water Efficient Maize for Africa (WEMA) project.
 Of course the choice of crops grown is also dependent on environmental and socio-economic conditions.

 - 2. Precision use of irrigation – either by scheduling irrigation for times when the crops needs it or using irrigation only in areas needed.
 Methods can include direct measurement of soil water content to inform on timing and placement, sprinkler or drip irrigation.
 But issues of access to and management of water supplies can limit the feasibility of some of these techniques in some areas.